-The financial report was authorised for issue by those charged with governance on 27 September 2021.
+The financial report was authorised for issue by those charged with governance on 3 October 2022.

 Comparatives are consistent with prior years, unless otherwise stated.

-Basis of preparation
+1.Basis of preparation

-The financial statements are general purpose financial statements that have been prepared in accordance with the Australian Accounting Standards - Reduced Disclosure Requirements and the Australian Charities and Not-for-profits Commission Act 2012.
+The financial statements are general purpose financial statements that have been prepared in accordance with the Australian Accounting Standards Simplified Disclosures and the Australian Charities and Not-for-profits Commission Act 2012.
+The prior year financial report was prepared in accordance with Australian Accounting Standards.
+The transition from the previous financial reporting framework to Australian Accounting Standards Simplified Disclosures has not affected the Company's reported financial position, financial performance and cash flows.